dx404/cudaMxMT/README.md

 	src/cudaMxMT.cu:
 		The major component of the project, which includes all the implementations of the matrix multiplication.
-		The implementation detail can be found in the report/finalReport.pdf.
+		The implementation detail can be found in the report/comp633pa2report.pdf.
 Note for the 2nd version, cuda_MxMT_v002, only a matrix with multiples of block width is supported for computation.
 The 8th and 9th version, cuda_MxMT_v008 and cuda_MxMT_v009, only up to 1024 dimension is supported.
+The raw data is stored at report/Aggregation.xlsx

 	src/MxMTagent.cu:
 		A object-oriented connector to invoke the the kernels in src/cudaMxMT.cu.
 It allocates the appropriate